yiruiS/endo-teM-genes/06rice_and_arabidopsis_endo_teM_genes/README.md

 ## identify arabidopsis endosperm teM genes
 >Input files:
->Arabidopsis seed single cell RNA-seq
+>>1.
+Arabidopsis seed single cell RNA-seq
->Arabidopsis bulk RNA-seq from multiple tissues
+>>2.
+Arabidopsis bulk RNA-seq from multiple tissues
->Arabidopsis methylation data from leaf
+>>3.
+Arabidopsis methylation data from leaf

 >Criterion:
 >>1.
 10 CHG, ≥ 40% CG, and ≥ 20%CHG in the CDS reginos
 >>2. ≥ 5-fold increase in TPM in endosperm compared to other sporophyte tissues
 >>3. genes has no less than 20TPM in edosperm

+## arabidopsis imprinting information
+>The arabdopsis imprinting information were downloaded from Daniela Pignatta, Robert M Erdmann, Elias Scheer, Colette L Picard, George W Bell, Mary Gehring (2014) Natural epigenetic polymorphisms lead to intraspecific variation in Arabidopsis gene imprinting eLife 3:e03198